 The Company assesses its income tax positions and record tax benefits for all years subject to examination based upon our evaluation of the facts, circumstances and information available at the reporting date.
 In accordance with ASC 740-10, for those tax positions where there is a greater than 50% likelihood that a tax benefit will be sustained, the Company's policy is to record the largest amount of tax benefit that is more likely than not to be realized upon ultimate settlement with a taxing authority that has full knowledge of all relevant information.
 For those income tax positions where there is less than 50% likelihood that a tax benefit will be sustained, no tax benefit will be recognized in the financial statements.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2021.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2022.

-The Company expects to file a U.S. federal tax return.
-The Company was formed in 2021 and has not been required to file any tax returns.
-All tax periods since inception remain open to examination by the taxing jurisdictions to which the Company is subject.
+The Company filed a 2021 U.S. federal tax return and expects to file a U.S. federal tax return for the year ended 2022.
+All tax periods since Inception remain open to examination by the taxing jurisdictions to which the Company is subject.